Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 After each action, you should see a notification of the events that were triggered by your action.

-🔔 Note: The multi-step checkout page in the above image is built using FunnelKit Funnel Builder.
+By the way, the multi-step checkout page shown in this image is built with FunnelKit Funnel Builder.

-Proper firing of events confirms that your WooCommerce conversion tracking is effective.
+Proper event firing confirms that your WooCommerce conversion tracking is effective.

 That’s it.
 These were seven different ways of conversion tracking for your WooCommerce store.